-There are defenses to meth possession and meth manufacturing charges.
-For example, in some criminal cases, law enforcement does not follow proper legal procedures, such as reading a person their rights.
-A reputable attorney can bring up several additional defenses to methamphetamine possession.
+There are several defenses to meth possession and manufacturing charges. .
 These can include illegal search and seizure, insufficient evidence or a valid prescription, however doctors rarely prescribe methamphetamine, so that defense usually does not work.

 If the police pressure a person into a search or overstep their bounds in a search, the evidence, such as confiscated methamphetamine, will be suppressed in court.
 They must obtain a search warrant in "good faith" with concrete evidence backing their request.
-For example, they cannot ask for a search warrant based on an anonymous tip.
 The police must also have probable cause or facts in order to arrest a person.
 Probable cause keeps law enforcement from arresting people just because they don't like that person or based on flimsy excuses.
 Solid reasons for probable cause in arrests can include physical observation, circumstantial evidence or testimony from others.

 For example, if you rent a room from a friend and the police find drugs hidden in the living room, they would need proof that you knew the methamphetamine was present.
 Even if you saw the drug and knew it was present, they would need to prove that you knew it was methamphetamine.
 If the drug was found in your landlord's room, you would not be arrested because you did not have access or dominion and control over it.

-Do You Need Help With Your Meth Charge?
-Contact Us Day Or Night.
+Do You Need Help With Your Meth Charge in Orlando?

 At The Umansky Law Firm, we are here to help minimize the effects of a meth arrest on your life.
 Our drug crime defense lawyers represent juveniles and adults who are arrested on meth possession and manufacturing charges in Orlando and other communities in central Florida.
 We have more than 60 years of combined experience that we put to work when fighting for your rights.